 - 1 tsp Honey

-For Serving: Lime Wedges, Slices of Avocado, Rice or Slaw
+- Serving Suggestions: Lime Wedges, Sliced Avocado, Rice, or Slaw

 Instructions

-- Season pork: On a clean work surface, pat cubes of pork dry with paper towels.
-Transfer pork to a large bowl and drizzle with oil (SEE NOTES).
-Toss to coat.
-Sprinkle the pork with jerk seasoning.
-Season with salt to taste.
-Use your hands or tongs to mix and toss the pork until thoroughly coated.
+- Season pork: Place the cubes of pork onto a clean work surface and use paper towels to pat the pork completely dry.Once dry, transfer the pork to a large bowl and then drizzle the oil all over the pork.
+Next, use your hands or a pair of tongs and toss the pork to coat all the pieces in the oil.
+Then, sprinkle the jerk seasoning all over the oiled pork and season generously with salt to taste.
+Use your hands or tongs to mix and toss the pork until thoroughly coated in the jerk spices.
 (NOTE: You may want to wear gloves as the mixture will be spicy.
 Don’t touch your face or eyes until after you wash your hands!)

-- Marinate: Cover the bowl with plastic wrap or transfer to a large zip-closure bag and refrigerate for at least 3 hours, or preferably overnight.
+- Let Pork Marinate in Jerk Spices: Cover the bowl of jerk rubbed pork with plastic wrap or transfer it to a large zip-closure bag and seal.
+Place the pork into the refrigerator and let the pork marinate for at least 3 hours, or preferably overnight.

-- Add to slow cooker: Remove the pork from the refrigerator and allow the meat to sit at room temperature for 30 minutes while you prep the other ingredients.
-Transfer pork to the bowl of a 5-6 quart slow cooker.
-Add the onions, garlic, peppers, ginger, orange juice, lime juice, sugar and soy sauce.
+- Remove the pork from the refrigerator and allow the meat to sit at room temperature for 30 minutes while you prep the other ingredients.
+Add All Jerk Pork Ingredients to Slow Cooker: Transfer the rubbed pork to the bowl of a 5 to 6 quart slow cooker.
+Then, add the onions, garlic, peppers, ginger, orange juice, lime juice, sugar, and soy sauce to the crockpot.

-- Skim fat & strain liquid: Skim and discard the fat from the top of the cooking liquid in the slow cooker.
-Strain the cooking liquid into a measuring cup or bowl.
+- Skim Fat and Strain Cooking Liquid (au jus): Uncover the slow cooker and use a large spoon or fat skimmer to skim and discard the fat from the top of the au jus (cooking liquid) in the slow cooker.
+Then, pour the cooking liquid through a fine mesh strainer into a measuring cup or bowl.
+Set the au jus aside.

-- Serve: Transfer pork to a serving bowl and drizzle a bit of cooking liquid over the top.
-Serve hot with salsa in your favorite tacos or over rice!
+- Serve: Transfer the Jamaican Jerk Pork to a serving bowl and drizzle a bit of cooking liquid over the top of the pork.
+Serve hot with pineapple salsa over rice or slaw or use it to stuff into your favorite taco shells.
 Enjoy!

 Notes